Tencent/rapidjson/doc/tutorial.md

 Besides, the above `SetString()` requires length.
 This can handle null characters within a string.
 There is another `SetString()` overloaded function without the length parameter.
 And it assumes the input is null-terminated and calls a `strlen()`-like function to obtain the length.

-Finally, for literal string or string with safe life-cycle can use const-string version of `SetString()`, which lacks alloactor parameter:
+Finally, for literal string or string with safe life-cycle can use const-string version of `SetString()`, which lacks allocator parameter:

 ```cpp
 Value s;